25benjaminli/latex-matrix-converter/README.md

 3. Search for "LaTeX Matrix Converter"
 4. Click Install

-### From repository
+### From this repository
-1. Clone the repository
+1. Clone this repository
 2. Run `npm install` to install dependencies
-3. Press `F5` to launch the extension in a new VS Code window
-4. Package the extension using `vsce package` and install the generated `.vsix` file via `code --install-extension latex-matrix-converter-1.0.0.vsix`
+3. Package the extension using `vsce package` and install the generated `.vsix` file via `code --install-extension latex-matrix-converter-1.0.0.vsix`

-## Future support

-- Currently doesn't support fraction formatting (planned for future release)
-- Large matrices may require manual formatting adjustment

 ## Contributing

-Please create pull requests/issues on the github repository.
+Please create pull requests/issues on the [github repository](https://github.com/25benjaminli/latex-matrix-converter).

 ## License